gabrie30/ghorg/README.md

 ### Bitbucket Setup

+> Note: ghorg only supports bitbucket cloud, it does not support self hosted instances at this time

 #### App Passwords

 1. To configure with bitbucket you will need to create a new [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) and update your `$HOME/.config/ghorg/conf.yaml` or use the (--token, -t) and (--bitbucket-username) flags.